pronamic/wp-pronamic-pay/readme.txt

 = 1.2.6 =
 *	s2Member - Added support for the s2Member plugin
+*	Membership from WPMUDEV.org - Added support for the Membership from WPMUDEV.org plugin

 = 1.2.5 =
 *	iDEAL Advanced - Improved handling of parsing response messages